-The following report is structured by these questions, divided into two main parts: A timeline (past and future) and Skills & Competencies.
-Each section begins with an introduction to some of our background research, used as inputs or catalysts to the discursive forum of the World Café.
-From here we summarize the key points of discussion for each round, and summarize some of the points of note for further discussion.
+This report is structured according to the questions posed at each table, divided into two main sections:: A timeline (past and future) and Skills & Competencies.
+Each section begins with an introduction to our background research, which served as inputs and catalysts for the World Café discussions.
+We then summarize the key points from each round and highlight notable points for further discussion.

-Our background research on methods and literature within the foresight or futures fields in the timeline (the focus of Table one), gave way to the open space for Table 2 at the Dubai Future Forum: identifying important developments into the future.

-Similarly, Table 3's core concern on evolving foresight skills and competencies also gave way to Table 4's concern on organizational needs and readiness to integrate foresighters into their core processes; our professional practice must not only focus on the practical skill sets of 'futuring' but must also concern itself with the challenges of meaningful collaboration in different and evolving contexts.
+Our background research on the history of influential methods and literature within the foresight or futures fields expressed through our timeline (the focus of Table 1), set the stage for the open discussion at Table 2 at the Dubai Future Forum, which aimed to identify important developments for the future of the field.
+Similarly, Table 3's core focus on evolving foresight skills and competencies paved the way for Table 4's exploration of organizational needs and readiness to integrate foresight practitioners into their core processes, as our professional practice must not only focus on the practical skill sets of 'futuring' but also address the challenges of meaningful collaboration in different and evolving contexts.

-Our ongoing research into these areas has been greatly enhanced by the opportunity to work with DFF participants.
-We hope this constitutes a beginning of ongoing dialogue, and an annual meet up, as new branches of practice and concern will continue to open.
+The opportunity to work with DFF participants has greatly enriched our ongoing research in these areas.
+We hope that this marks the beginning of an ongoing dialogue and an annual gathering, as new branches of practice and areas of concern continue to emerge.